AlexShkarin/pyLabLib/docs/install.rst

     pip install pylablib

-If you already, have it install, you need to upgrade it:
+If you already have it installed, you must upgrade it to get the newest version:

 .. code-block:: none